Soldelli/gait_anomaly_detection/pre-processing/README.md

 ```bash
 python preprocessing.py
 ```
+**NB:** The first time you run the code on raw data the process will extract flow for every video, this part of the procedure is usually time consuming.
+KEEP CALM and plan your next vacation :surfer:.  </br>
+**Tip:** select `force=False` on the `preprocessing.py` script to avoid extracting the flow multiple time.
+If
 - The procedure will create, in the folder `./data/preprocessed_data/`:
     - One folder for each recorded activity with preprocessed data for that acquisition.
     - A csv file, `final_matrix.csv`, with the information from all the acquisitions.